tranhuucanh/fastqr/DISTRIBUTION.md

 # Users can now install with just:
 gem install fastqr

-# No need to install qrencode or vips!
+# No need to install qrencode!

 # Or via Gemfile:
 # gem 'fastqr', '~> 1.0'